Trix

 1939 with Trix Ltd using the name Trix Twin on all their boxes, literature and

-where the same item is being shown in two different advertisements one with the
+magazines where the same item is being shown in two different advertisements

 The 1936 Catalogue showed this layout with the buildings, signals and yard lamp